 Minisymposium Proposal Submission

 USNCCM16 is accepting proposals for minisymposia.
 The Organizers of USNCCM16 have identified five Congress Emphasis Areas for the scientific content of the congress (described below); however, proposals from any area of computational mechanics are welcomed.
-You will need to submit your proposal online by September 15.
+You will need to submit your proposal online by as soon as possible.
 You will need to set up a new account, even if you have attended a USNCCM previously.

 Congress Emphasis Areas